 THIS NOTICE OF MEETING AND MANAGEMENT INFORMATION CIRCULAR IS FURNISHED IN CONNECTION WITH THE SOLICITATION BY THE MANAGEMENT OF ZENITH CAPITAL CORP.
-OF PROXIES TO BE VOTED AT THE ANNUAL MEETING OF SHAREHOLDERS OF ZENITH CAPITAL CORP.
-TO BE HELD ON TUESDAY, DECEMBER 12, 2017.
+OF PROXIES TO BE VOTED AT THE ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS OF ZENITH CAPITAL CORP.
+TO BE HELD ON THURSDAY, OCTOBER 31, 2019.

-TO BE HELD AT:

-Mount Royal University

-Ross Glen Hall, Room EC1040

-4825 Mount Royal Gate SW
+TO BE HELD AT: Mount Royal University Roderick Mah Centre for Continuous Learning Ross Glen Hall (Room EC1040) 4825 Mount Royal Gate SW Calgary, Alberta

-Calgary, Alberta

-At 2:30 p.m.
+> At 2:00 p.m.
 (Calgary Time)

-Dated: October 30, 2017
+Dated: September 16, 2019